aws/aws-node-termination-handler/config/helm/aws-node-termination-handler/README.md

 `webhookTemplateConfigMapKey` | Name of the template file stored in the configmap| None `metadataTries` | The number of times to try requesting metadata.
-If you would like 2 retries, set metadata-tries to 3. | `3` `cordonOnly` | If true, nodes will be cordoned but not drained when an interruption event occurs. | `false` `taintNode` | If true, nodes will be tainted when an interruption event occurs.
-Currently used taint keys are `aws-node-termination-handler/scheduled-maintenance`, `aws-node-termination-handler/spot-itn`, and `aws-node-termination-handler/asg-lifecycle-termination` | `false`
+If you would like 2 retries, set metadata-tries to 3. | `3` `cordonOnly` | If true, nodes will be cordoned but not drained when an interruption event occurs. | `false` `drainOnRebalance` | If true, nodes will be drained when a rebalance recommendation notice is received. | `false` `taintNode` | If true, nodes will be tainted when an interruption event occurs.
+Currently used taint keys are `aws-node-termination-handler/scheduled-maintenance`, `aws-node-termination-handler/spot-itn`, `aws-node-termination-handler/asg-lifecycle-termination` and `aws-node-termination-handler/rebalance-recommendation`| `false`
 `jsonLogging` | If true, use JSON-formatted logs instead of human readable logs. | `false` `logLevel` | Sets the log level (INFO, DEBUG, or ERROR) | `INFO` `enablePrometheusServer` | If true, start an http server exposing `/metrics` endpoint for prometheus. | `false`